Fibromyalgia and Green Light Therapy: A Ray of Hope?

 Bestseller No. 1

-Green Light Therapy Bulb by Hooga.
-Power Cord Included.
+hooga Green Light Therapy Bulb Power Cord Included.
 525 nm Wavelength.
 12 LEDs.
 High Irradiance, Can Improve Skin Pigmentation and Fine Lines, and Anti Aging.
 Migraine and Pain Relief.

 • 💡BENEFICIAL WAVELENGTH: Green light at 525 nm has been found to be beneficial in varying skin treatments and can provide pain relief.
 Green light is best for improving skin pigmentation and fine lines.
 In terms of pain, recent studies have shown green wavelengths can decrease chronic pain, especially those suffering from migraines and photophobia.